 Following the creation of the World Anti-Doping Code (Code) in 2004, WADA was tasked with overseeing activities in a number of key areas:

 Code Compliance Monitoring

-Overseeing acceptance, implementation and compliance of the Code, the core document the glues together anti-doping policies, rules and regulations worldwide.
+Overseeing acceptance, implementation and compliance of the Code, the core document that glues together anti-doping policies, rules and regulations worldwide.

 Science and Medicine

 Scientific research, publishing the annual List of Prohibited Substances and Methods, and managing laboratory accreditation, Therapeutic Use Exemptions (TUEs) and the Athlete Biological Passport (ABP).